port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/event-processing/kafka.md

             properties:
               controllerId: .controller_id
         # highlight-end
-    - kind: project # In this instance project is mapped again with a different filter
+    - kind: cluster # In this instance cluster is mapped again with a different filter
       selector:
         query: '.name == "MyClusterName"'
       port: